Spudnik-Group/Spudnik/docs/_includes/command_descriptions/random/year-fact.md

-Gives a random year fact.
+Returns a random year fact.